klaarnut/user-docs/en/linkedin-login.md

 # LinkedIn Login Setup

-Setup requires a LinkedIn membership and a LinkedIn app.
+Setup Linked Login requires a LinkedIn membership and a LinkedIn app.
 Please follow the easy guide below to create yours.

 1. Go to <https://www.linkedin.com/developers>, sign into your LinkedIn account.